logo SUM

 Please, note!
 Please note that in order to transfer bibliographic descriptions to ORCID you should save them in files with the extension ".bib" with a maximum of 50 records each.
 You will then need to go to our ORCID account and upload each file separately in the 'Works' section.
 This way of transferring data is due to the inability of the ORCID database to work with large files.
 Tutorials on this issue will be updated shortly.

-This video has been developed for those authors who have already uploaded bibliographic descriptions of their publications to their ORCID account and only wish to supplement their output with the missing items included in the ""SUM Publication Database".
+This video (7 min.
+22 sek.) has been developed for those authors who have already uploaded bibliographic descriptions of their publications to their ORCID account and only wish to supplement their output with the missing items included in the ""SUM Publication Database".
 The database in question offers the possibility to save selected records in a file with the extension ".bib".
 After uploading to ORCID, the work of a given author will be supplemented with the missing items.

 Linking an ORCID account with PBN and POL-on: